stevebauman/platform-logs/README.md

     "stevebauman/platform-logs": "1.0.*"

-Then run `composer update` on your project root
+Then run `composer update` on your project root.

 Install platform-logs in the Extensions view inside the Operations menu, then enable it.